-Leaving the village, turn left onto the A702 heading south and take the first turning right signposted to Baddinsgill (1 marked on the map).
-Proceed up the road for 1 km then turn left (footpaths signposted to ‘Dolphinton, Dunsyre and Garvald’, and ‘Boston Cottage’), pass the Golf Club (2) and walk straight on along the tarmac road.
+Leaving the village, turn left onto the A702 heading south and take the first turning right signposted to Baddinsgill .
+Proceed up the road for 1 km then turn left (footpaths signposted to ‘Dolphinton, Dunsyre and Garvald’, and ‘Boston Cottage’), pass the Golf Club and walk straight on along the tarmac road.

-Where the tarmac road turns sharp right (4) 400m from the clubhouse, leave the road and head along a track (signposted ‘Dolphinton and Mendick Hill’).
+Where the tarmac road turns sharp right 400m from the clubhouse, leave the road and head along a track (signposted ‘Dolphinton and Mendick Hill’).
 At this point, look for the remains of an old Inn that stood near the road to Linton and the route south via Moffat.
-After crossing the West Water by the old bridge (5, pictured below) the track winds its way to Slipperfield (6).
+After crossing the West Water by the old bridge [4, pictured below] the track winds its way to Slipperfield.

 From this stretch of the track the beauty and interest of the surrounding landscape becomes apparent.
 In the immediate foreground can be seen undulating land indicative of sand and gravel deposits, the geological legacy of the last Ice Age in Scotland.
 Here several archaeological remains and interesting examples of wetland flora may be found.
 Beyond it stretches the unspoilt view of the scenic Tweeddale uplands towards the Border Hills and Broughton Heights.

 Alternatively, to walk back to West Linton, return the way you came, or turn right on reaching the Garvald road and walk 150m as far as the entrance to the Karecole Stables.
 From the stable gates, head NW through the gate way-marked to ‘Garvald’, passing alongside the stables then bearing slightly right to head diagonally across a field and along an avenue of trees to reach the Garvald road by a sharp left hand bend by a lodge house.
-Go straight across the road and through the gate to the left of the lodge.
-Continue along the track towards Garvald House.
-Just as the main house at Garvald comes into view, turn right off the track to follow a footpath that heads up the bank onto the tarmac road.
-Turn left and walk along the road, passing workshops and along to Garvald Home Farm.
+Turn right here and follow the public road, after 1.5 km passing Garvald accommodation and workshops, continuing along to Garvald Home Farm.